Union Bank of Switzerland: Origins of the Union Bank of Switzerland

 In 1862, The Bank in Winterthur was founded in Winterthur, Switzerland, with an initial share capital of CHF5 million.
 The Bank in Winterthur operated primarily as a commercial bank, providing financing for a range of companies and projects.
-The bank would be involved in funding the Swiss Locomotive and Machine Works, the hotel Baur au Lac in Zurich and many other companies.
+The bank would be involved in funding the Swiss Locomotive and Machine Works, the hotel Baur au Lac in Zürich and many other companies.
 The bank capitalized on its location at an important Swiss railroad junction and its large warehousing facilities allowed the bank to take advantage of the dramatic rise in cotton prices caused by the American Civil War.
 The Bank in Winterthur saw its share capital double by the end of the war.

 Meanwhile, in 1863, the Toggenburger Bank was founded in Lichtensteig, Switzerland with an initial share capital of CHF1.5 million.
 The Toggenburger Bank was a savings and mortgage bank for individual customers with a branch office network in Eastern Switzerland.
 In 1882, Toggenburger Bank opened a branch in St. Gallen in eastern Switzerland and began to shift its operations there through the end of the 19th century.

 The Union Bank of Switzerland was formed in 1912 when the Bank in Winterthur merged with the Toggenburger Bank.
 The combined bank had total assets of CHF202 million and a total shareholders' equity of CHF46 million.
 This combination was part of a larger trend toward concentration in the banking sector in Switzerland at the time.
-Through the next few years, the bank would begin to shift its operations to Zurich from its historical headquarters in the cities of Winterthur and St. Gallen, Switzerland.
-In 1917, UBS completed construction of a new headquarters in Zurich on Bahnhofstrasse, considered to be the Wall Street of Switzerland.
+Through the next few years, the bank would begin to shift its operations to Zürich from its historical headquarters in the cities of Winterthur and St. Gallen, Switzerland.
+In 1917, UBS completed construction of a new headquarters, Münzhof, in Zürich's Bahnhofstrasse, considered to be the Wall Street of Switzerland.

 The new bank used different names in its three core languages: German, French and English.
 In German, the bank was Schweizerische Bankgesellschaft and was known by the initials SBG.
 The original English name for the combined bank was the Swiss Banking Association, but it was later changed to Union Bank of Switzerland in 1921 to mirror the French form of the name: Union de Banques Suisses.
 The bank's logo, introduced in 1966, would later reflect both the German SBG and the English and French name UBS.